deeppines/pines-visual-studio-code/README.md

 ## Contribution

-Please report issues/bugs, feature requests and suggestions for improvements to the [issue tracker](https://github.com/deeppines/pines-visual-studio-code/issues).
+Please report issues/bugs, feature requests and suggestions for improvements to the [issue tracker][issue].

 ## Changelog